EI2030/Low-power-E-Paper-OS/README.md

 _Why are there so many jokes in my Github repositories?_
 --

+The companies I make fun of don't take solar power seriously enough, and its benefit to humanity.
+Therefore I don't take them seriously in equal proportion.

 "Isaac Asimov supposedly once said “The most exciting phrase to hear in science, the one that heralds new discoveries, is not ‘Eureka!’ but ‘That’s funny…'” https://quoteinvestigator.com/2015/03/02/eureka-funny/#google_vignette

 "A thematically related passage appeared in 1965 within the London periodical “Science Journal”.
 An article by British journalist Gordon Rattray Taylor discussed the process of scientific discovery:3